-I remember before I met my husband, I started to pull back from some toxic relationships in my life.
+Before learning to truly value myself and before I met my husband, I started distancing myself from toxic relationships that were draining me emotionally and mentally.
 I allowed myself to be taken advantage of; let myself be taken for granted.
 They demanded so much but gave so little.
 My time, my finances, my heartfelt, “I will stretch until I break, as long as you don’t have discomfort.”

-When my priorities shifted and I started giving a little more love to me.
+When my priorities shifted, I began to value myself more by giving myself the love and attention I deserved.
 Not only did it feel amazing, but I had to have this love within me before I could give it freely to someone else.
-My new found happiness was poorly wished upon.
+My newfound happiness was poorly wished upon.
 And instead of attempting to fix those relationships, I stood my ground with “I am loveable and worthy” mantras.
 I focused on the blossoming relationships and let go of the suffocating.

-Making yourself a priority enables you to be a better person, not just for yourself, but for the relationships your forge along the way.
-The choices we make from a more loving space are far more beneficial than the ones we make from a place of guilt, lack and overextending.
+Making yourself a priority enables you to be a better person, not just for yourself, but for the relationships you forge along the way.
+The choices we make from a more loving space are far more beneficial than the ones we make from a place of guilt, lack, and overextending.

-Below are seven ways to start to value yourself and make yourself an important person in your life.
-Besides, everything starts with you.
+The following are seven actionable ways to start valuing yourself more and to make yourself a priority in your life.

 1. Stop comparing yourself